qemacs/qemacs/qe-manual.md

 Note: this version only handles ASCII.

+### `const char *sreg_match(const char *re, const char *str, int exact);`

+Check if the simple regexp pattern `pat` matches `str` or a prefix of `str`.
+Simple regexp patterns use a subset of POSIX regexp:
+- only simple character classes, no escape sequences
+- no assertions (except $), no backreferences
+- recursive groups always generate maximal matches

+* argument `re` a valid string pointer for the regexp source.

+* argument `str` a valid string pointer.

+Return a pointer to the end of the match or NULL on mismatch.

 ### `int strend(const char *str, const char *val, const char **ptr);`

 Test if `val` is a suffix of `str`.